US Finance and Insurance Sector

 Recent Developments

-- With Republicans sweeping into power at all levels of the federal government, there’s a new effort to shutter the Consumer Financial Protection Bureau (CFPB).
+- Trump has aggressively moved to shutter the Consumer Financial Protection Bureau (CFPB) since entering office.
 The independent agency launched in 2011 - a result of the financial crisis three years earlier - and is charged with crafting rules to protect consumers from predatory financial practices.
 Republicans have long criticized CFPB as an unelected bureaucracy enacting arbitrary rules.
-President Trump and the GOP can’t eliminate the agency, which requires an act of Congress.
-Another hurdle is the CFPB’s unique set up: It is funded directly by the Federal Reserve and independent of the Congressional appropriations process.
-Republican options include simply never naming new management to the agency, or moves like a bill introduced by Senator Ted Cruz of Texas that would restrict the Fed from transferring money to the CFPB.
-It’s unclear, however, if Congress has any authority over the agency.
+Trump can’t eliminate the agency on his own, which requires an act of Congress, but he has appointed Treasury Secretary Scott Bessent as its Acting Director.
+Bessent promptly ordered the agency to suspend all operations after his appointment, leaving the agency in limbo as its defenders filed lawsuits against the administration.
+CFPB could be hard to close because of its unique set up: It is funded directly by the Federal Reserve and independent of the Congressional appropriations process.

 Get A Demo